mediocreokra/amblr/README.md

 ## Usage

-When you load the app, you'll see a Google Map where you can add a POI at your current location by clicking a menu link or at any location by touching and holding on the map for 1 second.
+When you load the app, you'll see a Google Map where you can add a point of interest (POI) at your current location by clicking a menu link or at any location by touching and holding on the map for 1 second.
 After adding a POI, you can add details and save it to the database.
 Touch existing POIs to see the details.

 Sign In and Sign Out features are implemented with Passport.js, but they do not restrict user functions yet.